Birmingham Curzon Street railway station (1838–1966): Entrance building

-In separate instances, during 1970 and 1978, British Rail applied to demolish the Principal Building, but permission to proceed was repeatedly refused on both occasions.
-Instead, in 1979, the ownership of the building was transferred to Birmingham City Council, which carried out carried out extensive restoration and repairs over the following three years, at which time the newer hotel wing was demolished.
+In separate instances, during 1970 and 1978, British Rail applied to demolish the Principal Building, but permission to proceed was refused on both occasions.
+Instead, in 1979, the ownership of the building was transferred to Birmingham City Council, which carried out extensive restoration and repairs over the following three years, at which time the newer hotel wing was demolished.
 Once the renovations were completed, the building was intermittently used as offices for various groups.
 Amongst these users was a University of Birmingham student theatre group, the 'Three Bugs Fringe Theatre'.
 The building was also proposed as a home for the Royal College of Organists, but the proposal foundered in 2005 for lack of funds.

 A commemorative plaque was installed next to the station entrance in 1988 which reads: "THIS PLAQUE COMMEMORATES THE 150TH ANNIVERSARY OF THE ARRIVAL OF THE FIRST LONDON TO BIRMINGHAM TRAIN AT THIS STATION ON MONDAY 17TH SEPTEMBER 1838".

 The building was unused except for the occasional art exhibition.
 Birmingham City Council had hoped to refurbish the building and find an alternative tenant.
 It was expected to be the centrepiece of the City Park and Masshouse development scheme, which is located around the site, most of the surrounding buildings having been demolished.
 However, these plans were superseded by the High Speed 2 proposal, which will incorporate the surviving entrance building into the eastern entrance of a new station.
 A masonry colonnade screen will connect the historic structure and the new HS2 station viaducts and eastern concourse at New Canal Street.
 The renovated building will have a visitor centre and office space that will be used by HS2 Ltd, Birmingham City University, and Historic England.
 Renovation of the building was funded through a housing and regeneration grant rather than the HS2 Act, and when funding ran out in May 2022, work was temporarily suspended.
 Internal refurbishment was "well advanced" but funding could not be secured for external facade repairs.
 HS2 said it was working to "identify further heritage funding to fully restore this iconic landmark for the city."

+Engine shed

+A turntable (then called a "turn plate") and stabling sidings, designed by Robert Stephenson, were operational from 12 November 1837.
+It was soon found that inclement weather hampered operations, and a roundhouse - likely the first railway roundhouse in the world - was constructed over them.
+There were 16 lines off the turntable.
+The shed was demolished in the mid 1850s, with materials being salvaged for use elsewhere.
+In March 2020, during preparatory works for the construction of the HS2 station, archaeologists uncovered the remains of the roundhouse and turntable.
+It is planned to preserve them and incorporate them into the new station building.